celine-mtz/Website-ULiege-Aviron/README.md

 ## MISSION ##
 > [!IMPORTANT]
-Website restructuration
+Website restructuration and reservation of a domain name and space area + 1 sql ddb

 > [!IMPORTANT]
 New visual (layout) according to the color palet of the club

+> [!IMPORTANT]
+Creation of a member zone

+> [!IMPORTANT]
+Creation of a gallery

 > [!IMPORTANT]
 Creation of an admin zone wich offer the possibilites of

 > [!TIP]
 Manage the articles (news)